DashboardCode/BsMultiSelect/README.md

 * it was not tested on bootstrap dialog

+* no 'smart tracking' of dynamic changes in options - do detach/attach

 * no placeholder support (`data-placeholder` or smth like this)

 * `<fieldset disabled>` not supported;